 27.4.1.
 During the interim suspension, a student may be denied access to campus housing and/or the campus (including classes) and/or all other University activities or privileges for which the student might otherwise be eligible.

 27.4.2.
 The interim suspension does not replace the regular process, which shall proceed on the normal schedule, up to and through a student conduct conference, if required.
 However, the student should be notified in writing of this action and the reasons for the interim suspension.
-The notice should include the time, date, and place of a subsequent conference at which the student may show cause as to why his/her continued presence on the campus does not constitute a threat [and at which s/he may contest whether a campus rule was violated].
+The notice should include the time, date, and place of a subsequent conference at which the student may show cause as to why his/her continued presence on the campus does not constitute a threat and at which the student may contest whether the facts of the initial report are accurate.